Demagogue: Personal insults and ridicule

 Many demagogues have found that ridiculing or insulting opponents is a simple way to shut down reasoned deliberation of competing ideas, especially with an unsophisticated audience.
 "Pitchfork Ben" Tillman, for example, was a master of the personal insult.
 He got his nickname from a speech in which he called President Grover Cleveland "an old bag of beef" and resolved to bring a pitchfork to Washington to "poke him in his old fat ribs."
 James Kimble Vardaman consistently referred to President Theodore Roosevelt as a "coon-flavored miscegenationist" and once posted an ad in a newspaper for "sixteen big, fat, mellow, rancid coons" to sleep with Roosevelt during a trip to Mississippi.

 A common demagogic technique is to pin an insulting epithet on an opponent, by saying it repeatedly, in speech after speech, when saying the opponent's name or in place of it.
 For example, James Curley referred to Henry Cabot Lodge Jr., his Republican opponent for Senator, as "Little Boy Blue".
 William Hale Thompson called Anton Cermak, his opponent for mayor of Chicago, "Tony Baloney".
 Huey Long called Joseph E. Ransdell, his elderly opponent for Senator, "Old Feather Duster".
 Joe McCarthy liked to call Secretary of State Dean Acheson "The Red Dean of Fashion".
 The use of epithets and other humorous invective diverts followers' attention from soberly considering how to address the important public issues of the time, scoring easy laughs instead.

-Vulgarity and outrageous behavior
+Exhibiting vulgarity and behaving outrageously

 Legislative bodies usually have sober standards of decorum that are intended to quiet passions and favor reasoned deliberation.
 Many demagogues violate standards of decorum outrageously, to show clearly that they are thumbing their noses at the established order and the genteel ways of the upper class, or simply because they enjoy the attention that it brings.
-The common people might find the demagogue disgusting, but the demagogue can use the upper class's contempt for him to show that he won't be shamed or intimidated by the powerful.
+The common people might find the demagogue disgusting, but the demagogue can use the upper class's contempt for him to show that he will not be shamed or intimidated by the powerful.